 The Maverick is a fire-and-forget weapon, meaning, once launched you no longer need to guide the weapon.
-The exception is the AGM-65L laser-guided version that will require the host-aircraft targeting pod to designate the target the entire time of missile flight.
 Practical engagement range of the Maverick is generally restricted by seeker lock on range, and this generally happens between 3 and 7 nm.
 When attacking a target area, you may wish to first use Maverick to eliminate any air defense units from a distance first.

-Figure 61.
+Figure 60.
 Maverick Launch